Real Estate Industry’s emerging trends, according to experts.

 Affordable Housing Remains a Major Issue in Real Estate

 Due to COVID-19, the acceleration of housing disparities and the rise of unemployment has led to possible evictions and other concerns.
 Even with the help of the Canadian Emergency Response Benefits for individuals and Rent and Wage Subsidies for businesses, problems still need to be addressed.

 Government revenue is set to decline, as real estate taxes (generally the largest source of local government revenue) is affected by the loss of value in hotels and shopping centers.
 This could impact infrastructure investments, which in turn impacts the real estate market and other industries further.
 The National League of Cities predicted in an analysis that 65% of cities would postpone or terminate infrastructure projects due to COVID-19.

 The Start of a New Year

 The end of the decade brought uncertainty and challenges.
 The global effort in response to the pandemic has impacted individuals and businesses beyond most could possibly imagine, especially Canadians.
 We have been pushed to our limits and adapted to every change thrown at us.

-Our team at BuyRealty.ca has been working tirelessly to keep our clients’ interests fulfilled and stay on top of the changes that COVID-19 brought.
-If you ever have any questions about the adjustments being made to the real estate industry or about anything in general, give us a call or send us an email.
+Our team at BuyRealty.ca has been working tirelessly to fulfill our clients’ interests and stay on top of the changes that COVID-19 brought.
+If you ever have any questions about the adjustments to the real estate industry or about anything in general, give us a call or email.